Ridge Regression

 and the training data.
 The penalty \(\lambda \|\boldsymbol{\beta}\|_2^2\) prevents the optimizer

 reduction in variance.
-The bias term in the decomposition above is not a defect to be
+The bias term in the decomposition above is not a defect to be eliminated.

 closes the gap between its predictions and the noisy training labels completely is no longer

-learning the signal; it is reconstructing the noise.
+learning the signal.
+It is reconstructing the noise.
 (Modern overparameterized models can

 sometimes generalize despite interpolation, a phenomenon studied under the names

-benign overfitting and double descent; the classical principle remains the
+benign overfitting and double descent.
+The classical principle remains the

-baseline.)
 The same need for a productive gap recurs throughout machine learning, under names

 such as early stopping, dropout, weight decay, and the implicit regularization of stochastic